Deploying with Git

 $ heroku repo:reset --app appname

-and slow pushes overall.
+It’s not recommended to deploy large repositories over 600 MB They can cause timeouts and slow pushes overall.
 Running heroku apps:info

-repository size.
+shows you your repository size.

-option, which is something that requires coordination among your team.
+option, requiring coordination among your team.

 To protect the Git service, Heroku imposes certain limits on Git repository use and content size.